Recruitment and Admissions

 Graduates from Home Study or Unaccredited High Schools

-Applicants who are graduates of an unaccredited or home study high school program and who have participated in the ACT or the SAT are eligible for admission if their high school class has graduated.
+Applicants who are graduates of an unaccredited or home study high school program and who have participated in the ACT or the SAT are eligible for admission if their high school class has graduated and/or is nationally accredited.
 Students admitted under this category must meet high school curricular requirements as specified above.

 II.
 Adult Students